apache/openwhisk-utilities/README.md

 ### Issues

-Report bugs, ask questions and request features [here on GitHub](../../issues).
+Report bugs, ask questions and request features [here on GitHub](https://github.com/apache/openwhisk-utilities/issues).

-You can also join our slack channel and chat with developers.
-To get access to our slack channel, request an invite [here](http://slack.openwhisk.org).
+You can also join our Slack channel and chat with developers.
+To get access to our Slack channel, request an invite [here](http://slack.openwhisk.org).